 The rectus sheath block (RSB) is an appropriate technique in multimodal analgesic regimen to provide somatic pain relief after midline laparotomy.
 The anterior abdominal wall is innervated by anterior branches of the intercostal nerves (T6-T11), subcostal nerve (T12), and iliohypogastric/ ilioinguinal nerves (L1).
 These nerves travel in the neurovascular plane between the internal oblique and transversus abdominis muscles.
-The terminal anterior cutaneous branches then enter the rectus sheath at its lateral margin and run deep to the posterior surface of the rectus abdominis muscle to form a longitudinal rectus sheath plexus.^{3,4} RSB aims to deposit the LA within the posterior rectus sheath bilaterally to provide somatic analgesia over the middle anterior abdominal wall structures superficial to the peritoneum, from the xiphoid process to symphysis pubis.4 The advancement of the ultrasound-guided RSB technique enables direct visualization of anatomical landmarks, accurate needle placement, and observation of LA spread, which leads to higher block success rate, shorter onset time, and reduced complications.4 decreasing central sensitization and reducing the windup phenomenon in the postoperative period.5 Ketamine has been shown to exhibit LA-like effects by inhibiting channels.6,7 demonstrates neuronal ion It immunomodulating anti-proinflammatory and properties due to its interaction with inflammatory cell recruitment, cytokine production, and inflammatory mediator regulation.8-10 However, limited studies have evaluated the analgesic efficacy and safety of ketamine addition to RSB for patients undergoing major surgeries requiring midline laparotomy.
+The terminal anterior cutaneous branches then enter the rectus sheath at its lateral margin and run deep to the posterior surface of the rectus abdominis muscle to form a longitudinal rectus sheath plexus.^{3,4} RSB aims to deposit the LA within the posterior rectus sheath bilaterally to provide somatic analgesia over the middle anterior abdominal wall structures superficial to the peritoneum, from the xiphoid process to symphysis pubis.4 The advancement of the ultrasound-guided RSB technique enables direct visualization of anatomical landmarks, accurate needle placement, and observation of LA spread, which leads to higher block success rate, shorter onset time, and reduced complications.4

+On the other hand, ketamine affects pain modulation through multiple mechanisms of action.
+It is a noncompetitive N-methyl-d-aspartate (NMDA) receptor antagonist, which exerts an anti-hyperalgesic effect by decreasing central sensitization and reducing the windup phenomenon in the postoperative period.5 Ketamine has been shown to exhibit LA-like effects by inhibiting neuronal ion channels.^{6,7} It demonstrates immunomodulating and anti-proinflammatory properties due to its interaction with inflammatory cell recruitment, cytokine production, and inflammatory mediator regulation.8-10 However, limited studies have evaluated the analgesic efficacy and safety of ketamine addition to RSB for patients undergoing major surgeries requiring midline laparotomy.